autofahren in suedtirol ritten

 Helpful Driving Information

-Below you will find the most important traffic rules and helpful details for car and motorbike drivers on South Tyrol’s roads
+Key traffic regulations and helpful advice for car and motorbike drivers

 • Dipped headlights:

-On the Brennero Motorway between Bolzano Sud and Brennero the maximum speed is limited to 110 kmph - and not to 130 kmph as usual on Italian motorways.
+On the Brennero Motorway A22 (Brennero-Bolzano South), a speed limit of 110 kmph applies - not 130 kmph as is usual on other Italian motorways.

 • Further prohibitions:

-Fines are imposed, for example, for disregarding the obligation to wear a seat belt, unauthorised parking in a disabled parking space (the fines have been doubled in 2021), failure to purchase a toll ticket or failing to stop for pedestrians at a zebra crossing.
+Fines are imposed for offences such as failing to wear a seatbelt, unauthorised parking in disabled parking spaces (fines were doubled in 2021), failure to pay tolls, or failure to stop at pedestrian crossings.

 Suggest an edit/correction